Magic: The Gathering: Expansions

 A patent was granted to Wizards of the Coast in 1997 for "a novel method of game play and game components that in one embodiment are in the form of trading cards" that includes claims covering games whose rules include many of Magics elements in combination, including concepts such as changing orientation of a game component to indicate use (referred to in the rules of Magic and later of Garfield's games such as Vampire: The Eternal Struggle as "tapping") and constructing a deck by selecting cards from a larger pool.
 The patent has aroused criticism from some observers, who believe some of its claims to be invalid.
 In 2003, the patent was an element of a larger legal dispute between Wizards of the Coast and Nintendo, regarding trade secrets related to Nintendo's Pokémon Trading Card Game.
 The legal action was settled out of court, and its terms were not disclosed.

-While unofficial methods of online play existed previously, Magic Online (often shortened to "MTGO" or "Modo"), an official online version of the game, was released in 2002.
+While unofficial methods of online play existed previously, Magic Online (often shortened to "MTGO" or "Modo", the latter name being used due to the game's original title of Magic Online with Digital Objects), an official online version of the game, was released in 2002.
 A new, updated version of Magic Online was released in April 2008.

 In February 2018, Wizards noted that between the years of 2008 and 2016 they had printed over 20 billion Magic: the Gathering cards.
 In 2022, CBR reported that "over 20,000 unique MTG cards have been created" since the game's release.

+Wizards of the Coast has continued to release expansions and sets through 2023, though the number of such expansions released per year began to increase, leading to concerns from investors and analysis that the accelerated release may create market fatigue.